stefanrothnet/AzureScheduler/README.md

 * Creates a resource group
 * Creates an Azure Automation account
+* Deploys the PowerShell runbook / script to collect Azure Scheduler data
 * Creates a Azure Automation schedule to run the runbook to collect the data.
-It runs every one hour starting after deployment.
+It starts every one hour starting after deployment.
 * Creates Azure Automation variables for OMS workspace and key
 * Creates an Azure Automation variable for the current subscription id
 * Creates an Azure Automation credential with username and password